HiDefTextiles/HiDefKnits/README.md

 Based on these body measurements it’s important to incorporate ease (i.e. extra width) in the pattern design in order for the wearer to move comfortably in a garment.
 For instance, 5cm ease for body circumference is sufficient, but 10cm is preferred when designing outerwear.
-The HiDef: Knits software will make the necessary ease additions that are appropriate to each pattern shape based on the user’s choice of style, namely: standard, roomy, tight, form fitting (i.e. negative ease) or user defined.
+The HiDef: Knits app will make the necessary "ease additions" that are appropriate to each pattern shape based on the user’s choice of style, such as: standard, roomy, tight, form fitting (i.e. negative ease) or user defined.

-From here the software offers constructional elements for the user to play around with.
+From here the software will offer constructional elements for the user to play around with.
 Figure 2 depicts several classic torso silhouettes (i.e. front and back pieces) and Figure 3 demonstrates classic sleeve silhouettes that a user could define in the HiDef Knit software.
 The user starts by defining the shape of the garment, and building on classical silhouettes those would be: tapered, kimono or blouson.
 Next the user decides on length (cropped, waist, hip or knee length).
-This is followed by armhole shaping, the most common silhouettes being dropped shoulder (cf. left most variation in Figures 2 and 3), set-in shoulder, raglan, circular yoke (e.g. lopapeysa) or saddle shoulder.
-The choice of armhole shaping effects the design of the sleeve piece, and the HiDef: Knits software make sure that the front, back and shoulder pieces all correspond to one another for perfect joining.
+The next step is armhole shaping, the most common silhouettes being dropped shoulder (cf. left most variation in Figures 2 and 3), set-in shoulder, raglan, circular yoke (e.g. lopapeysa) or saddle shoulder.
+The choice of armhole shaping effects the design of the sleeve piece, and the HiDef: Knits software makes sure that the front, back and shoulder pieces all correspond to one another for perfect joining.
 This is extremely important for achieving a comfortable fit.
-Other design elements for the sleeve piece have to deal with the look towards the cuff, as they could be a lantern sleeve or straight sleeve with or without any tapering.
-If there are cuffs (classic fold-back, bell cuff or placket cuff) on the sleeve that design element is incorporated into the sleeve piece for one seamless piece.
+Other design elements for the sleeve pieces have to deal with the look towards the cuff, as they could be a lantern sleeve or straight sleeve with or without any tapering.
+If there are to be cuffs (classic fold-back, bell cuff or placket cuff) on the sleeve that design element is to be incorporated into the sleeve piece for seamlessness.

 ![](figures/silhouettes-torso.png)